-The Experimental Animation track offers students the opportunity to explore expression through innovative and hybrid analog and digital methodology: we approach animation from an artistic, individualized point of view.
-Students engage in classic, current, and widely varied techniques and mediums making moving images which may be narrative or non-narrative.
-Students in the program are given the opportunity to develop a unique creative vision which culminates in the completion of a B.F.A. thesis project and exhibition/screening.
-Animation students use industry leading software on Mac and PC-based platforms.
+The Experimental Animation track offers students the opportunity to explore expression through innovative, hybrid analog and digital practice.
+Students engage in classic, current, and widely varied techniques and mediums while making narrative or non-narrative creative works.
+Students in the track develop a unique creative vision that culminates in completing a B.F.A. thesis project and exhibition/screening.

-Graduates of the Experimental Animation program acquire the broad Intermedia-based set of skills needed to respond rapidly to the ever-changing technical and creative job markets, emerging fields, and contemporary exhibition modalities and venues.
-Graduates also obtain the diverse technical and creative depth to move immediately into a variety of graduate-level art majors in which they may develop inventive, cross-disciplinary formal and conceptual M.F.A. thesis research.
+Graduates of the Experimental Animation program acquire the broad intermedia-based set of skills needed to respond rapidly to the ever-changing technical and creative job markets, emerging fields, and contemporary exhibition modalities and venues.
+Graduates obtain the diverse technical and creative depth to move immediately into various graduate-level art majors.
+Upon graduation, students may choose to enter the professional industry or continue developing innovative, cross-disciplinary formal and conceptual M.F.A. thesis research.